Submit a Review & Earn an Amazon Gift Card

-Keywords: (S)-Norketamine hydrochloride, supplier, NMDA, modulators, modulates, analgesic, ketamine, metabolites, Ketamine, and, Metabolites, Tocris Bioscience
+Keywords: (S)-Norketamine hydrochloride, (S)-Norketamine hydrochloride supplier, NMDA, modulators, modulates, analgesic, ketamine, metabolites, Receptors, Ketamine, and, Metabolites, 6112, Tocris Bioscience

-Currently there are no citations for (S)-Norketamine hydrochloride.
 Do you know of a great paper that uses (S)-Norketamine hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 The key feature of drug addiction is the inability to stop using a drug despite clear evidence of harm.
 This poster describes the brain circuits associated with addiction, and provides an overview of the main classes of addictive drugs and the neurotransmitter systems that they target.

 Major depressive disorder is characterized by depressed mood and a loss of interest and/or pleasure.
 Updated in 2015 this poster highlights presynaptic and postsynaptic targets for the potential treatment of major depressive disorder, as well as outlining the pharmacology of currently approved antidepressant drugs.